Gillbeea whypallana: Distribution and habitat

-It occurs in rainforest areas of northeast Queensland north of about Julatten, at altitudes from close to sea level up to about 1100 m.
-It favours wetter areas, such as gullies and beside watercourses.
+It occurs in rainforest areas of northeast Queensland, from Mount Lewis National Park north to the area around Rossville, at altitudes from sea level up to about 1100 m.
+It grows in soils of various types, but favours wetter areas such as gullies and beside watercourses.

 Conservation

 As of October 2025, this species has been assessed to be of least concern by the International Union for Conservation of Nature (IUCN) and by the Queensland Government under its Nature Conservation Act.
+The IUCN supports its assessment citing a large population and the lack of any identified current or future threats.
+The Queensland Government does not publish any justification for its conservation assessments.

+Ecology

+The fruits of this plant are eaten by Australian king parrots and crimson rosellas.